 Laureldale is a very small borough located in the state of Pennsylvania.
 With a population of 4,261 people and just one neighborhood, Laureldale is the 353rd largest community in Pennsylvania.

-Laureldale is a blue-collar town, with 39.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Laureldale, you'll notice that it is more blue-collar than most other communities in America.
+39.78% of Laureldale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Laureldale is a borough of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Laureldale who work in office and administrative support (14.51%), sales jobs (7.97%), and food service (6.75%).

-Laureldale is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Laureldale does not have a public transit system used by locals to get to and from work.

 In terms of college education, the citizens of Laureldale rank slightly lower than the national average.
 13.55% of adults 25 and older in Laureldale have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.